Accessibility Links

 I am not perfect.
 There are times I make mistakes, misread a cue, or simply get it wrong.
 For me, the most important part of building trust is what happens next.
 My commitment is to own my mistakes, apologise genuinely, and actively repair the connection.
 This process teaches a vital lesson: that relationships are resilient, that it’s okay to be imperfect, and that a child's feelings are always valid enough to deserve a sincere and heartfelt repair.

-If you'd like me to assist you on your journey of raising your children in the times you might not be able to or needing a break, please don't hesitate to get in touch.
+If you'd like me to assist you on your journey of raising your children, don't hesitate to get in touch.

 Warm regards,